nickdanis/nickdanis.github.io/publist.md

 ### Poster

 * Danis, Nick.
+2024.
+[Logical transductions are not sufficient for notational equivalence](../assets/posters/danis2024-amp-poster.pdf).
+Poster presented at the Annual Meeting on Phonology (AMP) 2024.
+Rutgers University, November 1-3, 2024.
+* Danis, Nick.
+2024.
+Logical transductions are not sufficient for notational equivalence.
+Poster presented at the 29th Mid-Continental Phonetics and Phonology Conference (MidPhon 29).
+University of Illinois at Urbana-Champaign, October 4–5, 2024.
+(See AMP 2024 link for poster PDF.)
+* Danis, Nick.
 2020.
 [Phonology needs geometry: Implicit axioms in segmental representation](../assets/posters/danis2020-lsa-poster.pdf).
 Poster presented at the 2020 Annual Meeting of the LSA.
 * Danis, Nick.
 [Cross-category agreement as reference to general dominance](../assets/posters/danis2018-amp-poster.pdf).
 AMP 2018, UC San Diego.
 Oct 5-7, 2018.
 Poster. [[conf. link](http://phonology.ucsd.edu/wp-content/uploads/sites/54/2018/10/Danis-poster.pdf)]
 * Danis, Nick, Jeffrey Heinz and Adam Jardine.
 2018.
 [How constraints refer to nothing: The correct notion of substructure for phonology](../assets/posters/danis-et-al2018-lsa-poster.pdf).
 Poster that was present at the 2018 LSA.